keypom/keypom-docs/docs/Tutorials/Advanced/daos/final.md

 :::

 ## Creating and Claiming the Drop

+TODO: add a section about giving the BOT the necessary roles

 From here, you are free to modify the `createDaoDrop` script however you'd like.

 Most cases this would mean modifying the receiving DAO by changing the `dao_contract` argument to another SputnikV2 contract when calling the DAO bot.
 In this section, `moondao.sputnikv2.testnet` will be used.